-Frequency of reporting to the board on water-related issues
+Frequency of reporting to the board on water-related issues Quarterly

-Quarterly

-The Chief Procurement and Sustainability Officer (CPSO) reports directly to the Chief Financial Officer and oversees the Global Sustainability Department.
-The responsibilities of the CPSO include leading the Enterprise Risk Management process related to environmental issues including water, reviewing and guiding sustainability strategy, environmental related risk (including water risks) management policies, approving environmental targets, and managing the execution of the Sands ECO360 program globally.
-Water related responsibilities lie with the CPSO as he holds dual responsibilities of both sustainability and procurement within the company.
-The CPSO's monitoring process for water-related issues include assessing the sustainability team's progress towards environmental goals including water, energy, and waste on a weekly basis.
-The CPSO meets with the CFO at least quarterly to review the Sands ECO360 program's strategic direction, progress, and substantive risks or opportunities.
+The Chief Sustainability Officer (CSO) reports directly to the Chief Operating Officer (COO) who is a board member.
+The CSO oversees the Global Sustainability Department and is responsible for leading the Enterprise Risk Management process related to environmental issues including water, reviewing and guiding sustainability strategy, environmental risk (including water risks) management policies, approving targets, and managing the execution of the Sands ECO360 program globally.
+Water related responsibilities lie with the CSO as she holds responsibilities of both environmental sustainability and social and governance issues within the company.
+The CSO's monitoring process for water-related issues include assessing the sustainability team's progress towards goals including water, energy, and waste on a weekly basis.
+The nature of the CSO's quarterly meetings with the COO include reviewing the Sands ECO360's strategic direction, progress, and substantive risks or opportunities.